Bald Taper Fade Haircuts

 Man with gelled pompadour with faded sides

 Sophisticated and bold, the pompadour bald taper fade combines volume with clean precision.
-The sides fade down to the skin, letting the tall, sculpted top take center stage.
+The sides fade to the skin, letting the tall, sculpted top lead.

-This style suits oval or square faces, creating balance between fullness on top and tight sides.
-Use a medium-hold pomade or mousse to lift the hair and maintain a glossy, controlled wave.
-The result — vintage charm with a modern edge.
+It suits oval or square faces, balancing fullness on top with tight sides.
+Use a medium-hold pomade or mousse to lift the hair and hold a glossy, controlled wave — vintage charm with a modern edge.

 Soft Pompadour Fade